SwiftUI-Developer-Hub/Markdown-Editor/README.md

 - All toolbar buttons are functional and insert the correct Markdown syntax.
 - Live preview of the Markdown code works.
 - Basic editing functionality is in place.
+- Undo/Redo behavior

 ## What's Broken
+- Image Size is no supported markdown ui

+## What's Missing
+- Multi File Support
 - Toggle formatting based on text selection does not work.
-- Undo/Redo behavior is unreliable (undo manager not yet implemented).

-## What's Missing
-- Undo manager for tracking and reverting text changes.